Hornets agree to contract with ex-Timberwolves, Pistons guard

 The Charlotte Hornets are signing guard Wendell Moore Jr. to a two-way contract, according to ESPN’s Shams Charania.
 The move provides Charlotte with additional backcourt depth as the team continues to develop its young talent in the latter half of the season.

-Moore Jr., 23, was originally selected with the 26th overall pick in the 2022 NBA Draft after a standout collegiate career at Duke.
+Moore, 23, was originally selected with the 26th-overall pick in the 2022 NBA Draft after a standout collegiate career at Duke.
 He spent his first two NBA seasons with the Minnesota Timberwolves, appearing in 54 games.
 During his time in Minnesota, he averaged 1.1 points, 0.6 rebounds, and 0.4 assists in 4.2 minutes per game, primarily serving in a limited bench role.

+This past offseason, the Timberwolves traded Moore to the Detroit Pistons, packaging him with the 37th-overall pick in the 2024 NBA Draft in exchange for the 53rd pick and salary relief.

 Hornets sign guard Wendell Moore Jr. to a two-way contract